learnk8s/learnk8s.io/_blog/why-kube/index.md

 No problemo.

-You can install Kubernetes on Google Cloud Platform and redeploy all of your infrastructures.
+You can install Kubernetes on Google Cloud Platform and move your workloads there.

 Or perhaps you can keep both because having a strategy for high availability always comes in handy.